 Courtenay BC Canada things to do and places to stay.
 Courtenay in the Comox Valley is located on central Vancouver Island.
 The community is situated on the northwest banks of the Comox Harbour otherwise known as the Courtenay River Estuary.
 It is a main adventure hub and just one of the many things to do in Courtenay.
 Comox Valley things to do nearby includes the recreational destinations of Mount Washington and Strathcona Park.
-It is the main commercial hub in the valley serving north-central Vancouver island.
+Courtenay is the main commercial hub in the valley serving north-central Vancouver island.

 Some of the best adventures in the region and Courtenay BC things to do includes golfing, birding, ocean kayaking, biking, sightseeing, beachcombing, hiking, backpacking, camping, wind surfing, scuba diving, boating, sailing, canoeing, rock climbing, fishing, cycling, spas, wilderness camping, horseback riding and downhill skiing, snowboarding, snowshoeing, snowmobiling and cross country skiing.
-(Mount Washington)
+(Mount Washington).

-The best activity and adventure destinations located in Courtenay, British Columbia includes the Strathcona Provincial Park, Saratoga Beach, Mount Washington, Forbidden Plateau, Nymph Falls, Lewis Park, Air Park, Comox Lake Bluffs Ecological Reserve, Seal Bay Nature Park, Saratoga Beach, Kin Beach Park, Mallard Nature Park, Miracle Beach Provincial Park, Comox Harbour Park, and the Courtenay River Estuary.
+The best Courtenay parks, trails and places of interests in Courtenay, British Columbia includes the Strathcona Provincial Park, Saratoga Beach, Mount Washington, Forbidden Plateau, Nymph Falls, Lewis Park, Air Park, Comox Lake Bluffs Ecological Reserve, Seal Bay Nature Park, Saratoga Beach, Kin Beach Park, Mallard Nature Park, Miracle Beach Provincial Park, Comox Harbour Park, and the Courtenay River Estuary.